10 of the best bubbles to sleep in, from Sydney to Iceland

 From sleeping beneath the Northern Lights, to the depths of magical forests, to cosily pocketed hideaways in snow-capped surroundings, here are some of the world’s best ‘bubble’ hotels, where you can enjoy five-million-star views without sacrificing traditional five-star comfort.

-The full hotel experience awaits within one of the transparent spheres at Finn Lough’s bubble domes, hidden within the verdant forest lands of Northern Ireland.
+The full hotel experience awaits guests within one of the transparent spheres at Finn Lough’s bubble domes, hidden within the verdant forest lands of Northern Ireland.
 Romance is in high supply, with intimate privacy provided by natural seclusion, and uninterrupted stargazing offered from the comfort of a bespoke four-poster bed.
-Rise with the sun and be welcomed by daily breakfast provided – one of the privileges of still technically being located on the grounds of a resort, whose other accommodations and services can be found beyond the trees.
-These include a spa offering a lake sauna and epsom salt-infused float bath, cycling tours of the woodland trails and the resort’s own marinas offering private boat hire.
+Rise with the sun and be welcomed by daily breakfast provided, one of the privileges of still technically being located on the grounds of a resort, whose other accommodation and services can be found beyond the trees.
+These include a spa offering a lake sauna and Epsom salt-infused float bath, cycling tours of the woodland trails and the resort’s own marinas offering private boat hire.

 The white sands of Finolhu, Maldives’ self-proclaimed “grooviest” island, have a secluded bubble of their own to boast.
 Its beachfront location makes for a sweetly romantic beach getaway with a twist, available exclusively on one-night-only ‘Dream Eclipse’ experiences.
 Bespoke furnishings include a four-poster bed with soft, white drapes, and a separate adjoining bathroom includes a shower.
 In the evening, enjoy a private beach barbecue for two on the 1.5-kilometre expanse of sand.
 Wake the following day to the blushed tones of sunrise over the sea at your doorstep and breakfast on the water’s edge.

 3. Buubble South Coast, Reykjavik, Iceland